Evthron/blog/evthronblog/content/code/docker/index.zh.md

 interact with a container in terminal

-How to delete data in a docker container?
+## How to delete data in a docker container?
 - data (like database) is stored in *volume*
 - will not be deleted when the container is deleted

 `docker volume rm volume-name` volume-name is defined in compose.yaml

+## Test internet connection inside docker
+`docker run busybox ping google.com`

+## how to stop docker container from auto starting
+`docker update --restart=no container_name`